 Why Didn’t Jerry Follow Me Back?

-It came as a surprise to me recently, that someone tweeted, I think (hope!) gleefully, that I’d followed them back and I wondered why.
+Back in 2021 when I first wrote this, it had been a surprise to me that someone tweeted, I think (hope!) gleefully, that I’d followed them back and I wondered why.
 Then it occurred to me that I only follow about one in five, or 20% of the number of people who follow me and I thought it was probably time to explain why.

 Nowadays, I focus more on the aspects of China that are misunderstood and I’ve developed a much larger audience than I expected.
 When I started I tried to follow everyone back but it became unmanageable so I made some changes to how I decide.

 Some of them follow because they want to ridicule or criticise me, that’s ok, if anyone wants to challenge or debate what I put on Twitter, I have no problem at all.
 I stand by what I tweet.
-For me, RT’s are usually endorsements of how I feel — I’m not sure if people realise when they place the words: “RT does not equal endorsement” in their bio that they are giving themselves barely minimal legal protection against future litigation caused by someone taking offence with the original tweet — an amplification of that tweet, is an endorsement, if the original is found guilty of libel/slander/defamation, would mean that any subsequent amplification is as guilty as the original; liability damages may be vicariously passed to the “RTer”.
+For me, RT’s are usually endorsements of how I feel — I’m not sure if people realise when they place the words: “RT does not equal endorsement” in their bio that they are giving themselves barely minimal legal protection against future litigation caused by someone taking offence with the original tweet — an amplification of that tweet, is an endorsement, if the original is found guilty of libel/slander/defamation, would mean that any subsequent amplification is as guilty as the original; liability damages may be vicariously passed to the “RTer” ro, be careful and mindful of what you RT, I certainly am and never RT an insult or an unsubstantiated allegation, unless it’s posed as a question.

 I write a lot about China, I live here, have done for 18 years, I’ve worked here for 15 of those years and am now retired and live in a property I own.
 Life is good, it’s much better than I could find in the country of my birth, England; or the adopted country Australia, whose passport I hold.
 Because my life is good, because the government, at all levels has been fair to me and because living standards and facilities in China have improved every single year that I’ve been here, because this is the safest, and many would be surprised about this, the cleanest environment I’ve ever lived in.
 I like it.
 I’ve travelled to almost every province and region, sometimes for work, sometimes on a bike for recreation.
 I’ve also been actively involved in charity and poverty alleviation and have travelled to places where running water, electricity, windows in the walls, fitted doors and solid floors were considered a luxury until just five or six years ago.